 Aircraft operations generally fluctuate due to seasonal and passenger demand.
-The graphic below depicts operation totals at PHX, DVT and GYR.
+The graph below depicts operation totals at PHX, DVT and GYR.
+March is historically the peak month for the amount of operations at PHX.
 Examples of peak travel times are spring break, major sporting events, the end of the school year and winter holidays.